 Then you should grow Red Holy Basil.
 Although sometimes confused with Thai Basil (see above) this variety is completely different and has such a peppery flavour that it is often referred to as ‘hot basil’.

 Please note that white holy basil is again slightly different, and often used for seafood dishes.

 Whether you are using Sweet or Genovese variety, or any of the other varieties.

-Preparation of all the varieties will be similar, with the video showing how to get the maximum flavour results.
+Preparation of all the varieties will be similar, with the video shows how to use it in a recipe.